Abbo0dio/TimeTillNextPrayer/README.md

 - METHOD=4: Umm Al-Qura University, Makkah (default setting)
 - METHOD=5: Egyptian General Authority of Survey

-**Note**: This is the _method_ of calculating the time, there is usually a difference in scholorly opinion, but in general there shouldn't be an extremely big time difference between these, usually just a couple of minuites, additionally some methods are adjusting for extreme latitudes where the rules can differ because of these latitudes e.g In summer for some areas in these extreme latitudes, Isha prayer might not occur because the sun does not get low enough
+**Note**: This is the _method_ of calculating the time, this can be because of a difference in scholorly opinion, or because some methods are adjusting for extreme latitudes where the rules can differ because of these latitudes e.g In summer for some areas in these extreme latitudes, Isha prayer might not occur because the sun does not get low enough